why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/snapper.md

 `$  sudo snapper -c foo delete-config /foot`

 ### Creating and Deleting Snapshots
-You can create a snapshot at any time.
+You can create snapshots at any time.
 For example, to create a new snapshot for `root` (the default consumer of snapshots on openSUSE distributions):

 `$ sudo snapper -c root create -d "<description>"`